 "In the African-American community, that's not something we thought about before," Aurora James, the designer at Brother Vellies, said of Obama's embrace of designers of color in a previous interview.
 "It's definitely a conversation of, 'Why aren't their more designers of color?'
 Well, that's because we're not going out of our way to support designers of color.
 She did it in a way that she wasn't shoving it in our face either.
 She did it on her own accord and I think that's really beautiful."

 But so far during Trump's stint as first lady, that hasn't been the case, with Trump almost exclusively favoring white American and European designers.
 Given the racial makeup of the Trump administration overall, maybe this isn't surprising to you.

 To keep an eye on this issue, Mic has decided to keep track of all the designers of color Trump does wear.
-Currently, she's worn just one.
+Currently, she's worn just two.

 1. Derek Lam for the Trump Super Bowl party

-It's pretty ironic the one designer of color Trump has worn is also a designer who's spoken out against her, isn't it?
+It's pretty ironic that one of the two designers of color Trump has worn is also a designer who's spoken out against her, isn't it?
 For their Super Bowl party in February, Trump wore a periwinkle sweater designed by Derek Lam, who was born in San Francisco and is Chinese-American.

 Although Lam was a favorite of Michelle Obama's, Lam spoke out against dressing Trump even before she entered the White House.

 "While I have incredible respect for our country's political institutions, I find it challenging to be personally involved in dressing the new first lady," Lam told Women's Wear Daily in November.
 "I would rather concentrate my energies on efforts towards a more just, honorable and a mutually respectful world. ...
 I don't wish my comments to seem I am prejudging her personal values, but I really don't see myself getting involved with the Trump presidency."